Sage-Bionetworks-Workflows/cwl-workflow-template/README.md

 ### Integration Tests
-While unit tests are recommended, if an integration test is needed, there is an example available in the [updateci](https://github.com/Sage-Bionetworks-Workflows/cwl-workflow-template/tree/updateci) of this repository.
+While unit tests are recommended, if an integration test is needed, there is an example available in the [updateci branch](https://github.com/Sage-Bionetworks-Workflows/cwl-workflow-template/tree/updateci) of this repository.
 In this example, the workflow is dependent on a file that contains an API key to connect to Synapse, an outside service.
 The Synapse user name and api key are stored as secrets in this repository.
 The example shows how those secrets are